Module basic module

 • url: String, specifies the url string that needs to be parsed

-• parseQueryString: Boolean, specifies whether to parse query
+• parseQueryString: Boolean, specifies whether to parse the query

-• slashesDenoteHost: Boolean, the default is false, if set to true, the string from the string '//' to the next '/' will be parsed as host, such as '//foo/bar', the result should be { host: 'foo', pathname: '/bar'} instead of {pathname: '//foo/bar'}
+• slashesDenoteHost: Boolean, defaults to false, if set to true, the string after the string '//' and before the next '/' will be parsed as host, such as '//foo/bar', the result should be { host: 'foo', pathname: '/bar'} instead of {pathname: '//foo/bar'}

 • UrlObject, returns an object containing parsed data